What is Your Paper, Your Way?

 How does Your Paper, Your Way benefit authors?

 As mentioned above, researchers should be evaluated for academic proficiency and should not feel “compelled” to learn something they do not have to know.
 According to Elsevier, “92% of authors surveyed found YPYW easy or extremely easy, compared to 61% of authors who used the traditional process.”
 With the initial submission being evaluated ONLY based on the content quality in YPYW, this levels the playing field for researchers having inadequate proficiency with using MS Office tools.
-MedicalWriters3 lists “incorrect formatting” as one of the top five reasons for manuscript rejection.
+MedicalWriterslists “incorrect formatting” as one of the top five reasons for manuscript rejection.
 With YPYW, this reason is greatly neutralized, albeit not completely.
+Getting research paper editing is one way to eliminate errors in formatting in your manuscript.

 How does Your Paper, Your Way benefit the journal?

-Although YPYW is greatly marketed as an “author-focused” initiative, which it is in the most part, there is more to the story.
+Although YPYW is greatly marketed as an “author-focused” initiative (which it is for the most part), there is more to the story.
 What are the reasons why more journals, even many non-Elsevier journals, are increasingly adopting this style?
 I assure you it is not pure altruism on the part of the journal.
 Below, I briefly describe how YPYW benefits the journals.

 What can go wrong for authors while submitting to Your Paper, Your Way journals?